Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Quantum lattice methods

 The system wavefunction can be written as

 Following Dirac's bra-ket notation, the ket vector $\ket{\Psi(x_i, t)}$ represents the on-site state, i.e., at the lattice site of coordinate $x_i$, of dimension $2^b$.
 In the D1Q2 scheme, each lattice site comprises two particles, one moving to the right and the other to the left.
-QLGA maps the two particles to qubits, denoted by $\ket{q_{\alpha}(x_i, t)}$ where $\alpha=1,2$.
-The $\alpha$-th qubit encodes an occupancy probability $f_{\alpha}(x_i, t)$ at lattice site $x_i$ and time $t$.

-In the first step of the QLGA algorithm, qubits encode the occupancy probabilities via this expression:
+The first step of the QLGA algorithm is mapping each particle to one qubit by encoding the occupancy probability $f_{\alpha}(x_i, t)$ to $\alpha$-th qubit as